dpursehouse/mongo-gerrit/README.md

 use a different location.

 ## Limitations, known problems, TODOs

-- Review data does not include file information as its format is not accepted by MongoDB.

 - It's not possible to provide arbitrary queries to limit the results that are returned.